zawsze-razem/AN-data-struct/CSVs/README.md

 * The header should consist of: player's country's of origin ISO code, player's social media link or flag of no value input, value correspoing to the platforms(1)
 * The body should consist of: list of player IGNs with the first one being the main IGN used as the name

-(1) - the value would be a decimal representation of a bitmap, indicating platforms.
+(1) - the value would be the decimal representation of a bitmap, indicating platforms.
 Assuming a ['PC','PS3','XBOX'] representation of the platform array a PC and XBOX player would have the following bitmap:\
 [1, 0, 1]\
 ['PC','PS3','XBOX']\
 0s and 1s represent which value on the list should be added to his profile.\